charlieargue/pan-code-samples/README.md

 ### Future Directions

-Created momentum, enthusiasm, and consensus on **future** architectural decisions and upgrades, such as:
+Created momentum, enthusiasm, and consensus on future architectural decisions and upgrades, such as:

 - [ ] upgrading to **Next.js** (team now even considering **Remix**!)
 - [ ] migrating to a **monorepo**, such as **NX**  (team now even considering **TurboRepo**!)
 - [ ] running Cypress E2E tests in **CICD** via **GitHub actions** and **Cypress Dashboard** (provided .yml scripts for running E2E tests in parallel, across multiple machines)
+- [ ] guidance on how to create **"Testing Sandboxes"** (by dynamically generating test roles, accounts, users, assets, etc.)
+- [ ] guidance on how to setup screenshot **UI Regression Testing** (via Happo, StoryBook, and Cypress)